 The DSM-5 is the “Diagnositic and Statistical Manual” version 5.
 It is often loosely referred to as the “psychiatrist’s bible” for psychiatrists in North America.
 It has detailed diagnostic criteria for all psychiatric illnesses.
 Some people love it and some people hate it, but it is an industry standard either way.

 What is the ICD-10?

 ICD-10 stands for International Classification of Disease, Tenth Edition.
 The ICD-10 is sort of the international version of the DSM-5 except it applies to all diseases, not just those of the mind.
 From what I understand, it is not as detailed as the DSM-5.
-The ICD-10 is regulated by the World Health Organization.
+The World Health Organization regulates the ICD-10.

 ICD-10 Depression symptoms:

 First, there are three key symptoms for depression according to the ICD-10:

 The main ICD-10 criterion for depression: you experience at least one of these symptoms most days, most of the time, for at least two weeks.
 Then the psychiatrist would ask about the following associated ICD-10 depression symptoms:

 - low self-confidence

 - suicidal thoughts or acts (If you are suicidal or in crisis, please get help immediately.)

 - guilt or self-blame